zHoeshin/DDSL/README.md

 Full installation guide can be found in the [wiki](https://github.com/zHoeshin/DDSL/wiki/01-Home)

 ## Basic usage
-Dialog scripts can be created anywhere within the game's project folder.
+Dialogue scripts can be created anywhere within the game's project folder.
 For this, create a text file, and end it with `.ddsl`, then fill it with the dialog, for example
 ```ddsl
 edwin = ^"res://sprites/portraits/edwin.png"
 edwin: "Hello, little rover.
 Are you lost?" { autoconfirm = true }